Hidden Valley, Indiana

 Hidden Valley is a private residential community in Dearborn County, Indiana, United States.
-For statistical purposes it is a census-designated place (CDP), with a population of 5,387 at the 2010 census, up from 4,417 at the 2000 census.
+For statistical purposes it is a census-designated place (CDP).
+As of the 2020 census, Hidden Valley had a population of 5,529.

 History

 The community and lake were built by land developer James Jacob Rupel, who was active in the Greater Dayton area and Indiana for over 50 years and the former owner of Centre City Building and the Carillon House in downtown Dayton.
 He was the developer of Hidden Valley Lake, several subdivisions near Rocky Fork State Park in Highland County, Ohio, the Valley Woods community in Greendale, Indiana, and the Country Squire Lakes community in North Vernon, Indiana.

 Geography

 Hidden Valley is located in eastern Dearborn County within Miller and Lawrenceburg townships.
 It is bordered to the south by the city of Greendale and to the east by the Ohio state line.
 Downtown Cincinnati is 23 mi to the east.

 According to the United States Census Bureau, the Hidden Valley CDP has a total area of 11.4 km2, of which 10.7 km2 is land and 0.7 km2, or 6.12%, is water.